Anne (British TV series): Development

 The series was in development as of 2018.
 After some deliberation, the dramatisation of Anne Williams' life and work by World Productions for ITV received approval from her real life daughter Sara, who was nine when the disaster occurred.
 She would help with the script, written by Kevin Sampson, author of Hillsborough Voices.
 Bruce Goodison would direct and Simon Heath of World Productions would executive produce the drama.

 Casting

 It was announced in September 2018 that Maxine Peake would star as Anne Williams.
 Stephen Walters would co-star as Williams' husband Steve.

 Filming

 Principal photography was scheduled to begin on location in Liverpool in summer 2018.
 Cast and crew were reported in Formby, at St George's Hall, and at Anfield that October.
 Steve Kelly, who lost his brother Michael in the Hillsborough disaster and was consulted for the series, stated he did a "double take" watching Peake on set.

 Reception

-Rotten Tomatoes reported an approval rating of 100% based on 7 reviews, with an average rating of 8.4/10.
+The review aggregator Rotten Tomatoes reported an approval rating of 100% based on 9 reviews, with an average rating of 8.4/10.